peterjkingston/Recolor-Guy/README.md

   -Program assumes BigEndian, and 32bit processing, detection to be added for added portability.
    More work to be done here.

+ -Image aspect ratios do not lock.
+More work to be done here.

   -Pixel targeting updated, but still sometimes grabs pixels of unexpected spectrum.
   More work to be done here.